reahl/reahl/reahl-doc/doc/tutorial/loggingin.rst

 .. literalinclude:: ../../reahl/doc/examples/tutorial/login1bootstrap/.reahlproject
    :language: xml

-.. note:: Remember, each time you change a `.reahlproject` file, you need to
+.. note:: Remember, each time you change a `.reahlproject` file, as explained in :doc:`persistence`, you need to
-          run ``reahl setup -- develop -N``, as explained in :doc:`persistence`.
+          run: ``python -m pip install --no-deps -e .``

 Use |currentSession| in your code to find the current |LoginSession|.